cmunozr/2025_I_comparative_metrics/experiments_log/experiments.md

 ### October 16, 2025
 #### Creating Model `fbs_M002.1` thin 1000 and samples 1000

-S02 script for deefine models was transdormed to deactivate the binding of object l2_xy deactivated and avoiding coordinates a fixed effect.
+S01 script to define models was transformed to deactivate the binding of object l2_xy deactivated and avoiding coordinates a fixed effect.
 Check entry from September 30, 2025.
 Equally, deleted elevation_mean from XData as it is calculated automatically from the utilities fetch from covariates script. line ~1334 look for the object XData.

+### October 18, 2025
+#### Creating Model `fbs_M005` thin 1000 and samples 1000

+S01 script models was transformed to remove creating object `frequent_species` and filtering of occurrence data.
+Check entry from September 30, 2025.
+Equally, deleted elevation_mean from XData as it is calculated automatically from the utilities fetch from covariates script. line ~792 look for the object XData.